Have you ever considered that the people you're spending your marketing dime and energy on aren't interested in your offer?

 When you know the people who actually want your product or service, you can refine your message to directly communicate with those people.

-And when you target the right customers, you'll boost subscriptions, conversion rates, and long-term and immediate sales.
+When you target the right customers, you'll boost subscriptions and long-term and immediate sales (conversion rates).

 Take A Look At Your Business Plan

 Don't have one?
 Oh boy...
 Go to [ this resource page ] to get a full walkthrough plus resources and links you can use to initiate your plan.

 Once you've gone to SmartSolopreneur.co, then: